 Plan your evening carefully and be sure to join the Pre-Concert Talks that run before each concert at 6:30pm.
 Deano Maduramuthu, previously from the Morning Drive on Classic 1027 hosts an informative and engaging way to learn about the music before your concert.

-The talks touch on music theory, guided listening and the program’s historical and cultural context.
-Entrance to the talks is free and all patrons are welcome.
+The talks touch on music theory, guided listening and the historical and cultural context of the Winter Symphony Season programming.
+Entrance to the talks is free.

 27 Degrees restaurant right next to Linder Auditorium serves dinner from 5pm and secure and convenient parking is available.